 For more information click on Driving and Wildlife.

 The Colorado Parks & Wildlife website has a great deal of additional information about living with wildlife.

-Habitat Partnership Program (HPP) designed by the Colorado Wildlife Commission and Colorado State Legislature to help reduce wildlife - agricultural conflicts and to assist the Division of Wildlife to meet game management objectives on both public and private lands.
-HPP develops partnerships between landowners, land managers, sportsmen, the public and the DOW to resolve those conflicts.
+Habitat Partnership Program (HPP) was designed by the Colorado Wildlife Commission and Colorado State Legislature to help reduce wildlife conflicts with agriculture and to assist the Division of Wildlife to meet game management objectives on both public and private lands.
+HPP develops partnerships between landowners, land managers, sportsmen, the public, and the DOW to resolve those conflicts.